……… Says Domestication of ICT Must Be Our Passion

-Minister of Communications, Dr. Isa Ibrahim Pantami has challenged Nigerians to aspire higher to match the technological advancement of Dubai, the United Arab Emirate.
+Minister of Communications, Dr. Isa Ibrahim Pantami has challenged Nigerians to aspire higher to match the technological advancement of Dubai, the United Arab Emirates.

 He also said Nigerians must begin to see the need to adopt ICT to improve our systems as the only critical factor needed to make the country globally competitive.

-He made the call on Sunday while unveiling Nigerian Pavilion at the ongoing GITEX 2019 in Dubai, the United Arab Emirate.
+He made the call on Sunday while unveiling Nigerian Pavilion at the ongoing GITEX 2019 in Dubai, the United Arab Emirates.

-With the realization of the need for ICT, Pantami said time has come for Nigerians to struggle to match the unassailing feat already recorded by Dubai which
+With the realization of the need for ICT, Pantami said the time has come for Nigerians to struggle to match the unassailing feat already recorded by Dubai.

-The minister said with the wide digital technology gap that exist in the country, Nigerians should see development of ICT as a priority and passion for the nation to move forward and be globally competitive.
+The minister said with the wide digital technology gap that exists in the country, Nigerians should see the development of ICT as a priority and passion for the nation to move forward and be globally competitive.

 He specifically challenged all agencies under his ministry to explore all new advancements in technology showcased at GITEX as a challenge and go home to domesticate them, as that remains the sure way of bridging the digital gap.

 Pantami, who called for youth mentorship said Nigeria urgently needs people with crazy ideas to make the difference that the country desperately required.

 His world: ‘‘ICT can’t be developed in silos.
 We must make sure there are values for money for coming to GITEX 2019.
 Our mission is to showcase what we have, look for investors, technology transfer and network.

 ‘‘Our passion for ICT must change after this conference, Development of ICT sector should be our passion.
 Let us all be alive to exploration rather than be exploitative.
 Let’s look at how we can improve how our systems work.
 We need people that have crazy ideas to change the status quo.
 We must struggle to match the UAE.’’